Eddj05/DDWT_project/README.md

 The Cookin' for good lookin' website is a responsive web application built to showcase a wide variety of recipes.
 Our users can:
 - Explore new recipes
 - Share their own recipes.
-- Follow eachother
+- Follow each other
-- like eachothers recipes
+- like each others recipes
-- View detailed cooking instructions, ingredients, and nutrition information.
+- View detailed cooking instructions, ingredients, and price and time information.

 # Intsallation requirements and dependencies